 Magnesium plays an important role in contributing to normal muscle function, psychological function, functioning of the nervous system, protein synthesis, energy-yielding metabolism, electrolyte balance, maintenance of normal bones and teeth and plays a role in cell division.
 When you consider the role each of the above plays in the basic health of our bodies, it becomes clear that it is a very important mineral.

 Women of all ages benefit immensely from the intake of magnesium.
-The other crucial health benefits of magnesium include protein synthesis, which boosts the bio-availability of Vitamin D, B6, and B complex
+The other crucial health benefits of magnesium include protein synthesis, which boosts the bio-availability of vitamin D, B6, and B Complex

 Good dietary sources of magnesium include nuts (especially almonds), whole grains, wheat germ, fish, and green leafy vegetables.
-However, it is now recognised that we no longer get the same level of minerals from these foods due to soil quality and over-farming.
+However, it is now recognized that we no longer get the same level of minerals from these foods due to soil quality and over-farming.
 Hence the fact that as with most nutrients, daily needs for magnesium are not always being met from food alone, which is when we look to dietary supplements